Bude, Mississippi: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 780 people, 359 households, and 175 families residing in the town.

 Education

 Bude is served by the Franklin County School District.

 In popular culture

 Bude is mentioned in John Grisham's novel The Chamber:

 The white male selected a phone number.
 His conversation went something like this: "Hello, this is Lester Crosby, from Bude, Mississippi.
 I'm calling about the execution of Sam Cayhall.
 Yes ma'am.
 My number?
 It's 555-9084.
 Yes, that's right, Bude, Mississippi, down here in Franklin County."